maxwenger/CiscoDoc/networking_devices_I.md

 Because home routers suck enough at all of them to use something else when it really matters. *Reliability matters when networks are big!*

+## Cisco IOS

+Everything has an operating system, on Cisco devices, the OS is called **Internetwork Operating System (IOS)**.
+Not to be confused by the IOS on an iPhone (Cisco did it first), the **Cisco IOS is a collection of operating systems for Cisco devices.**

 ### Layers of an OS

+As with many things in computers, the OS is also defined as a layer of abstractions.
+Blow are these layers broken down into their most common definitions.

 * Shell
   * User interface, can be a command line or a GUI.
 Anything that talks with a human.